 - Significant progress with our transformation programme, enabling the Group to pivot its operating model to a four region model (Asia Pacific ("APAC"), Europe, Middle East, and Africa ("EMEA"), United Kingdom and Ireland ("UK&I") and Americas).
-This will enable the business to target growth both locally and globally and is expected to accelerate new sales activity - Executed a major brand repositioning and visual identity refresh - New target operating delivery model introduced, which will enable greater operational efficiency - Secured a number of significant new clients - Development of the Hourly hiring proposition following on from the 2019 Karen HR acquisition continued and the Group secured its first two customers in the USA at the end of 2020 and early 2021. - Acquisition of The Up Group, a digital executive search, networking and advisory firm in December 2020.
+This will enable the business to target growth both locally and globally and is expected to accelerate new sales activity - Executed a major brand repositioning and visual identity refresh - New target operating delivery model introduced, which will enable greater operational efficiency - Secured a number of significant new clients - Development of the Hourly hiring proposition following on from the 2019 Karen HR acquisition continued and the Group secured its first two customers in the USA at the end of 2020 and early in 2021 - Acquisition of The Up Group, a digital executive search, networking and advisory firm in December 2020.
 This acquisition will generate opportunities for growth acceleration in both the AMS and The Up Group businesses.

-Despite the challenging trading conditions, cash generation was strong with operating cashflow of £37.3m (2019: £20.5m) driven by the benefit of new contingent contracts and strong working capital management, including the deferral of indirect taxes where applicable and the move to paying interest on senior debt on a 6 monthly cycle.
-This resulted in the Group increasing its cash funds by £14.6m (2019: £11.8m) in the year to close the year at £57.4m of cash (2019: £42.8m).
+Despite the challenging trading conditions, cash generation was strong with operating cashflow of $\pounds 37.3m$ (2019: $\pounds 20.9m$) driven by the benefit of new contingent contracts and strong working capital management, including the deferral of indirect taxes where applicable and the move to paying interest on senior debt on a 6 monthly cycle.
+This resulted in the Group increasing its cash funds by $\pounds 14.6m$ (2019: $\pounds 11.8m$) in the year to close the year at $\pounds 57.4m$ of cash (2019: $\pounds 42.8m$).

 The Group is primarily funded through external debt provided by funds managed by OMERS Private Equity and third party banks.
-The Group has a net liabilities position at 31 December 2020 of £59.7m (2019: net assets position of £10.4m) as a result of the 9% coupon accruing on shareholder debt of £440.8m coupled with amortisation of intangible assets, neither of which impact the Group's cash generation and ongoing financial viability.
-In addition, the Group has a net current liabilities position at 31 December 2020 of £17.4m (2019: net current asset position of £8.8m) as a result of the deferral of indirect taxes and the impact of the pandemic on trading.
+The Group has a net liabilities position at 31 December 2020 of £5.1m (2019: net assets position of £57.2m) as a result of the 9% coupon accruing on shareholder debt of £400m coupled with amortisation of intangible assets, neither of which impact the Group's cash generation and ongoing financial viability.
+In addition, the Group has a net current liabilities position at 31 December 2020 of £19.2m (2019: net current asset position of £8.6m) as a result of the deferral of indirect taxes and the impact of the pandemic on trading.